PhilipCastiglione/philipcastiglione.github.io/README.md

 Content:

-1. Rework skills to have 3 categories, Software Development, InfoSec and AI (what about other?)
+1. Rework site to reflect new focus on AI research
+1. Rework skills
-1. Rework learning to have 3 categories, Software Development, InfoSec and AI (what about other?)
+1. Rework learning
 1. Move Journey page into writing, and have a writing section
 1. Make a writing home page and make stuff make more sense
-1. Learning should probably organise things by type (course, book, etc)
+1. Learning should probably organise things by type (course, book, etc)?

 Styling: